cmlibs/zinc/docs/CMGUI_ex_fileFormatGuide.rst

 *	"#xi1=2, #xi2=3, #xi3=2" actually refers to the number of divisions between grid points, so 3*4*3=36 values are read in, and represent values at the corners of the grid "cells".
 If there are 2 divisions along an xi direction, values are held for xi=0.0, xi=0.5 and xi=1.0.
 Under each element, values are listed in order of location changing fastest along xi1, then along xi2, then along xi3.

-*	Only linear Lagrange bases are supported.
+*	Only constant (for number-in-xi = 0) or linear Lagrange bases are supported.
 The basis is irrelevant for integer-valued grids which choose the "nearest value", so halfway between integer value 1 and 3 the field value jumps directly from 1 to 3.

 *	Grid point values along boundaries of adjacent elements must be repeated in each element.